WHAT ARE KEFIR AND KOMBUCHA?

 IS FERMENTED FOOD HALAL?

 While some fermentation process create some alcohol in the form of ethanol, fermentation is a true natural biological process with byproducts although the final products are not necessarily alcoholic that can get you drunk.
 Some believe that even Prophet Muhammad PBUH consumed and advised the consumption of fermented food.
 It is a very personal issue and belief, of course, but we thought we would like to point out some opinions regarding whether fermented food is allowed for muslims.
 At the end, it is all up to you.
-Heal Probiotics' intention is to make non-alcoholic drinks that meet halal criteria.
+Heal Probiotics only makes non-alcoholic drinks and foods that meet halal criteria.

 DO WE HAVE TO USE SUGAR IN KEFIR AND KOMBUCHA MAKING?